CreativeInquiry/ARKit-Educational-Templates/README.md

 - Apple Xcode 10.0+ with latest iOS SDK that contains ARKit Framework
 - Apple iOS device that supports ARKit (iPhone 6S or later, iPad (2017) or later)
 - Apple iOS 12+ installed on device
 - For iOS 13+, you will need the latest Xcode build.
+However, be warned that Arkit's remote tool breaks on iOS 13.1.3.

 ### Common GameObjects
 - **CameraParent:** A container for the main camera object.